openedx/edx-documentation/en_us/edx_style_guide/source/images.rst

 When you write alt text, follow these guidelines.

-* Be aware of how long the alt text is.
-Automated tests produce warnings for text that is longer than about 20 characters.
-However, your description must be long enough to be meaningful.
+* Quality and meaning are more important than brevity.
+However, length is a consideration, and some automated tests produce warnings for text that is longer than about 20 characters.
-* Include punctuation in the alt text.
+* Punctuate the alt text.
 * To ensure that every image in an HTML file has alt text, try the `Durham University Alt Text Checker`_.
-* To check the alt text length and find other accessibility issues in an HTML file, try the `Web Accessibility Evaluation Tool`_.
+* To find other accessibility issues in an HTML file, try the `Web Accessibility Evaluation Tool`_.

 ***************
 Image Sizes